statofu/statofu-react/README.md

 ### Deriving data

-Furthurmore, to derive data from states while using `useSnapshot`, a selector that accepts one or multiple states along with zero or more payloads and calculates values can be passed in.
-A selector can be a named function:
+Furthurmore, to derive data from states, a selector that accepts one or multiple states along with zero or more payloads and calculates a value can be passed in while using `useSnapshot`.
+Selectors can be named functions:

 ```tsx
 function getSelectedItem(state: ItemPanelState): ItemPanelState['itemList'][number] | undefined {